erkstruwe/express-webpack-es6-boilerplate/README.md

-# JavaScript 101
+# express-webpack-es6-boilerplate
-A basic express and webpack boilerplate
+A basic express and webpack boilerplate using ES6 JavaScript modules

 ## Install
 ```